GJSayers/hobo-hatch-b2b/README.md

 ![](docs/storages.png)

-* Define access variables and media storage config in the settings.py file being sure to keep any secret keys either in your env.py file or in the environment variables on GIT.
+* Define access variables and media storage config in the settings.py file being sure to keep any secret keys either in your .env file or in the environment variables on GIT.

 ![](docs/aws_settings_config.png)
 ![](docs/aws_custom_storages.png)